woct0rdho/torch-ggml-ops/docs/experiment_ggtensile_grouped_mmq_bwd_fixed_q8_0.md

 Each independently inspected as 216 VGPRs, 17 SGPRs, 18432-byte LDS, 40-byte kernarg segment, 128 threads, 64 static WMMAs, two static barriers, no private segment, no spills, no scratch, and no undeclared register use.

-The clean final run used seed 20260822, five warmups, and 25 rotating samples per candidate/control path:
+The clean final run used five warmups, and 25 rotating samples per candidate/control path:

 | Tokens | Selected (ms) | HIP (ms) | Selected / HIP | Latency gain | TFLOP/s |
 |---:|---:|---:|---:|---:|---:|